 For many people, the hardest part of transitioning to remote physical therapy work is deciding what type of remote PT job they’d most enjoy.
 And if you don’t have some sort of end goal for your job search efforts, you’ll wind up blindly pursuing anything and everything you stumble upon—which makes landing a role much more difficult.
 Here are some ideas to consider before you start scrolling through job boards or blasting out connection requests on LinkedIn:

-Thanks to temporary relaxations on CMS and HIPAA regulations—and expanded private payer coverage of remote care—telehealth physical therapy companies are actively hiring PTs.
+Thanks to temporary relaxations on CMS and HIPAA regulations—and expanded private payer coverage of remote care—telehealth physical therapy jobs are actively hiring PTs.
 If you’re committed to remaining with your brick-and-mortar employer, consider stepping up to be the telehealth lead, and start exploring all the latest and greatest platforms out there.
 If you’re looking to join a company with an existing telehealth program, look into getting your resume and cover letter spiffed up accordingly.
+The is becoming one of the most popular online physical therapy jobs available.

-If you’re a talented writer—and you have valuable niche industry knowledge—many companies would jump at the chance to hire you as a content writer.
+Another work from home physical therapy job that companies hire for in the PT industry is for content writers.
 From rehab tech companies to established medical systems, there’s no shortage of organizations looking for good writing talent.
 And many of those companies would prefer to enlist a health writer with a PT background as opposed to one with no clinical experience at all.

 Those who enjoy writing—and also have the entrepreneurial bug—can take their writer ambitions a step further.
 Blogging involves writing, but it’s so much more than that.
 When you run a blog, you’re in charge of everything from the content strategy to the marketing efforts—not to mention setting up all the tech and creating all the products and/or services you would like to offer.
 It’s exciting work, but you need a real strategy if you want to create and monetize a therapy blog.